moho4610/az-hcp-tfc-vault/README.md

 **2. Enable azure secret engine and mount it to default azure URL**

+**Note:** Replace 'azure-meltaier' with a name that describes your Azure tenant.
+Default value is 'azure'.

 `vault secrets enable -path=azure-meltaier -description="Dynamic Service Principal Creation in Azure!" -max-lease-ttl=1h -default-lease-ttl=1h azure`